CHALLENGES IN EMERGING MARKETS

 15 Moyo, D. (2009).
 Dead aid: Why aid is not working andhow there is a better way for Africa.
 New York: Farrar,Straus and Giroux.

-Sinapis has hugely contributed towards the growth, sustainability, and success of our business through; Linking us to potential investors/funding opportunities; Publicizing our business to the market and investors, and providing strategic advice.
+Sinapis has hugely contributed to our business's growth, sustainability, and success.
+They have helped link us to potential investors/funding opportunities, publicized our business to the market, and provided ongoing strategic advice.

 "This is one program every business owner should consider enrolling in.
 The benefits are immeasurable.
 I'm a beneficiary.
 Thank you, Sinapis!"

 "Sinapis gave me a full kit to use to start my business."

 "At Sinapis I gained the skills I needed in order to manage my business.
 I also learned how to raise funds from investors."